-Foss Quality Assurance Manager Randy Lau draws upon decades of Logistics experience in the Hawaiian Islands.
+Foss Quality Assurance Manager Randy Lau draws upon decades of Logistics experience in Hawaii.

 By Hilary Reeves